Tumey Hills

-The Tumey Hills are a low mountain range in the interior California Coast Ranges, in western Fresno County, California.
+The Tumey Hills are a low mountain range in the interior California Coast Ranges, in western Fresno County and southeastern San Benito County, California.
 The Tumey Hills area is part of the U.S. Bureau of Land Management (BLM), which is a division of the United States Department of the Interior.
 This BLM land is under Fire Season Vehicle Restrictions from mid-April to mid-October.
 No motorized access is allowed during this time period.

 Flora

 Tumey Hills BLM offers a mixture of native and non-native species.
 Non-native plants include: